BruttherJOE/l33th4ck3r_the_game/README.md

 ```

 While not 100% factually correct, this game serves as a beginner tutorial on shell navigation in linux.
 Perhaps, in future, if time permits, I will add in more functions.
 Or you can pay me to complete the game.

+## Disclaimer
+I do not hold any liability or responsibility for any wannabe hackers that cause damage to property or infrastructure of any sort.

 `copyright© bruttherjoe 2020`